Problem Set 4 - Writing GIS Scripts

 Task 3

 (20 Pts) For this task we want to split a point feature class into new, separate feature classes based on the polygons in which they fall.
 The point features are benthic monitoring sites (BMR) scattered around the Triangle region, and we want to split these features up so we have a separate feature class for Durham, Orange, Wake, Raleigh, and Chatham counties containing the BMR sites found in each.
 ArcGIS Pro’s Split tool is well suited to this.
-To further complicate matters though, we have not one, but five different BMR feature classes, one for site ranking, and we want to process each of these.
+To further complicate matters though, we have not one, but five different BMR feature classes, one for each site ranking (Excellent, Good, Good-Fair, Fair, and Poor), and we want to process each of these.
 We will write a Python script that will do this for us.

 References: